Sam Giancana: Downfall

-When Giancana was called before a grand jury on June 1, 1965, he remained silent despite having been granted immunity, which resulted in his jailing for contempt for more than a year, the duration of the grand jury.
+When Giancana was called before a grand jury on June 1, 1965, he remained silent despite having been granted immunity, which resulted in his jailing for contempt of court for more than a year, the duration of the grand jury.
+His lawyer Edward Bennett Williams had advised him otherwise, but Giancana did not believe he would be prosecuted as he had helped the CIA in their attempts to assassinate Fidel Castro.
 Meanwhile, Giancana was deposed as operational boss by Ricca and Accardo, and replaced by Joseph "Joey Doves" Aiuppa.

 After his release from prison in 1966, Giancana fled to Cuernavaca, Mexico, to avoid further grand jury questioning.
 He was arrested by Mexican authorities on July 19, 1974, and deported to the United States.
 He arrived back in Chicago on July 21, 1974.